 In 2009, the theatre department was renamed the Department of Theatre and Dance to recognize the expanded focus of the department.
 That same year, a new bachelor of fine arts in musical theatre was introduced.

 In 2011, the Department of Interior Design formally joined the school and was renamed the Department of Interior Architecture, offering a bachelor of fine arts in interior design as well as a concentration in pre-architecture.
-In 2014, the Department of art and the Department of Interior Architecture were joined together as the Division of Visual Arts.
+In 2014, the Department of Art and the Department of Interior Architecture were joined together as the Division of Visual Arts, now called the Division of Art and Design which also includes a graphic design degree.